-All Halliburton employees are required to acknowledge the COBC when they join Halliburton, and must complete COBC training every two years.
-In 2020, 100% of Australia procurement personnel completed the Ethical Procurement and Supply training from the Chartered Institute of Procurement & Supply (CIPS), a globally recognised not-for-profit organisation.
-This training enhances employees' ability to identify signs of human trafficking and forced labour, and to prevent other issues related to human rights abuses.
-Halliburton Consolidated Pty Ltd has also been granted the CIPS Corporate Ethics Mark, which publicly reinforces an organisation's assurance to ethical sourcing and supplier management.
+All Halliburton employees are required to acknowledge the COBC when they join Halliburton and must complete COBC training every two years.
+In addition, Halliburton Australia procurement personnel completed the Ethical Procurement and Supply training from the Chartered Institute of Procurement & Supply (CIPS), a globally recognised not-for-profit organisation.
+This training has been sustained for years and enhances participant ability to identify signs of human trafficking and forced labour, and to identify opportunities to prevent other issues related to human rights.
+In 2021, Halliburton's Global Supply Chain Category Managers have completed an internal human rights training.